SUSHMITHAHP/CloudProjects/README.md

   <em>Figure 17: Memory-usage</em>
 </p>

-The graph illustrates low memory consumption below 50MB before the OCR workload was initiated.
-When the experiment started, memory usage spiked to approximately 450MB and stayed constant.
+This line graph tracks the average memory usage for the tesseractcodersaci process over a day.
+The vertical axis shows memory usage in gigabytes (GB), with the scale ranging from 0 to over 3 GB.
 This shows that the OCR process requires a significant amount of RAM to load and process the images.